 S: Kristel Osborne (Marlow RC)

-Flo and Aggie from the four were already full internationals, and would go on to row for the GB senior team again, as would their crewmate Annabel Eyres and also Rachel Hirst and Trisha Corless.
+Flo and Aggie from the four were already full internationals, and would go on to row for the GB senior team again, as would their crewmate Annabel Eyres and also Rachel Hirst, Trisha Corless and Vikki Filsell.

 World Rowing Junior Championships

-The 1987 World Rowing Junior Championships took place in Cologne in wet and miserable but fair conditions on a flooded course.
+The 1987 World Rowing Junior Championships took place in Cologne from 5-9 August in wet and miserable but fair conditions on a flooded course.
 The GB women’s team comprised three crews.

 Eight (5th out of 5)